Utkarsh1504/DSA-Java/lessons/bitwise-operator.md

 ## 5. Signed Left Shift [<<]
 Signed Left Shift takes two operands.
 It takes the bit pattern of the first operand and shifts it to the left by the number of places given by the second operand.
 For example 5 << 3: What happens in this case - Every bit in the binary representation of the integer 5 is shifted by 3 positions to the left.
 All the places on the left are padded by zeros.
 That is: `00000101` becomes `00101000`.

 You can note that the integer result of 5 << 3 is 40.
-That shows that shifting a number by one is equivalent to multiplying it by 2, or more generally left shifting a number by n positions is equivalent to multiplication by `2^n` .
+That shows that shifting a number by one is equivalent to multiplying it by 2, or more generally left shifting a number by n positions is equivalent to multiplication by `2^n`.
+In this case, it is 5*2^3 = 40.

  * Even though you can use shifting of byte, short or char, they are promoted to 32-bit integer before the shifting
  * Bit-shift operators never throw an exception